SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1019-20-0-extend-the-dynamic-forms-page-in-codex.md

 ticket: DM-3282
 version: 1019.20.0
 ---
-The Dynamic forms page in Codex has been extended with additional details and examples to better explain the concept and usage of dynamic forms.
+The Components > Forms > Dynamic forms page in the Codex has been extended with additional details and examples to better explain the concept and usage of dynamic forms.